catseye/Cfluviurrh/README.markdown

     which is followed by a label name.
-A label with this label name is sought in the program and, if found, the position of the label in the program text (with 0 being the position of the first character of the program, and with all characters, including whitespace, having sequential positions within the program) is written to the register.
+A label with this label name is sought in the program and, if found, the position of the label in the program text (with 0 being the position of the first character of the program, and with all characters, including whitespace and comments, having sequential positions within the program) is written to the register.
 If there are multiple labels with the same label name, the one closest to the start of the program text is chosen.
 If a matching label is not found, "an error occurs", whatever that means exactly.
 *   an _output statement_, which is where the register reference is followed by a `>` character.
 The ASCII character with the same value as the contents of the register will be written to the program's